Pre-modern human migration: Late Middle Ages

 Massive migrations of Germans took place into East Central and Eastern Europe, reaching its peak in the 12th to 14th centuries.
 These Ostsiedlung settlements in part followed territorial gains of the Holy Roman Empire, but areas beyond were settled, too.

 Arvanites in Greece originate from Albanian settlers who moved south from areas in what is today southern Albania during the Middle Ages.
 They were the dominant population element of some regions in the south of Greece until the 19th century.
+Romance-speaking Vlachs were shepherds who migrated along the Carpathian Mountains with their herds.

 The Navajos and Apaches are believed to have migrated from northwestern Canada and eastern Alaska, where the majority of Athabaskan speakers reside.
 Archaeological and historical evidence suggests the Athabaskan ancestors of the Navajos and Apaches entered the Southwest around 1400.

 During the several centuries before Columbus's arrival in the Caribbean archipelago in 1492, the Caribs had in part displaced the Arawakan-speaking Taínos by warfare, extermination, and assimilation.
 The Taíno had settled the island chains earlier in history, migrating from the mainland.
+Arawak-speaking farmers replaced previous foraging populations about 2,500 years ago.

 At the end of the Middle Ages, the Romani arrived in Europe from the Middle East.
 They originate in India, probably an offshoot of the Domba people of Northern India who had left for Sassanid Persia around the 5th century.

 Turkic-speaking Yakut tribes migrated north from the Lake Baikal region to their present homeland in Yakutia in central Siberia under pressure from the Mongol tribes during the 13th to 15th centuries.

 The Fula people are widely distributed, across the Sahel from the Atlantic coast to the Red Sea, particularly in West Africa.
 As their herds increased, small groups of Fulani herdsmen found themselves forced to move eastward and further southwards and so initiated a series of migrations throughout West Africa, which endures to the present day.
 By the 15th century, there was a steady flow of Fulɓe immigrants into Hausaland and, later on, Bornu.